swissmanu/mse-thesis/content/content.md

 ### Communication with Node.js

-One of the biggest challenges during the Prototype phase was to build a reliable way to communicate with RxJS running in Node.js.
+One of the biggest challenges implementing the prototype was to build a reliable way to communicate with RxJS running inside the Node.js process.
 For example, I initially used a WebSocket to exchange messages with the JavaScript runtime.
-However, this proved to be tedious in numerous ways (e.g., how can the extension discover the host and port where the WebSocket is running or what if network infrastructure prevents the extension from connecting to the WebSocket), so I wanted to replace this essential component in my system.
+However, this proved to be tedious in numerous ways: E.g., how should the extension discover the WebSocket server running in the other process, what if the network infrastructure prevents vscode from connecting to the WebSocket in the first place, or how would such a solution even work at all when RxJS is running in a browser?
+I decided to look for a way to replace the WebSocket-based communication with something more suitable.

-With my intent to build a debugger that integrates with the IDE seamlessly, I started to look into how the built-in JavaScript debugger, vscode-js-debug^[https://github.com/microsoft/vscode-js-debug], communicates with the runtime environment.
+With the intent to build a debugger that integrates with the IDE seamlessly, I started to look into how the built-in JavaScript debugger, vscode-js-debug^[https://github.com/microsoft/vscode-js-debug], communicates with the runtime environment.
 As it turned out, vscode-js-debug uses the Chrome DevTools Protocol^[https://chromedevtools.github.io/devtools-protocol/] (CDP) to communicate with arbitrary JavaScript runtimes.
-Unfortunately, vscode-js-debug did not offer its CDP connection to be reused by other extensions.
-So I decided to contribute this particular function to the project ([Appendix @sec:cdp-pull-request]), which then was released with vscodes April 2021 release.
-I could replace any extraneous communication channel for the RxJS debugger in turn.
-Furthermore, if a new JavaScript runtime supports CDP, it becomes automatically compatible with the RxJS debugging utility.
+Unfortunately, the debugger did not offer its CDP connection for reuse to other extensions.
+I reached out to the project maintainer and contributed this particular functionality as a new feature ([Appendix @sec:cdp-pull-request]).
+By the time my contribution was released in April 2021, I had replaced the previous WebSocket-based communication channel with CDP.
+Furthermore, I had now a future-proof solution, which not only worked with RxJS running inside of a Node.js process, but also in any other JavaScript virtual machine that supports CDP (e.g., web browsers like Mozilla Firefox and Google Chrome).

-[@fig:architecture] provides a complete overview of the system components and communication channels.
+[@fig:architecture] presents an overview on all relevant components involved in an RxJS RP debugging session.
+More details to the extensions architecture is available in [Appendix @sec:architecture].

+TODO redo diagram so it uses the same names as in the text (vscode-js-debug)

 ```{.include}
 content/figures/architecture.tex